lucasoethe/tsltools/CONTRIBUTING.md

 ### Before getting started

 `tsltools` is developed in Haskell.
 The used building framework is [`stack`](https://docs.haskellstack.org/en/stable/README/).
 In addition, for code formatting, we use [`ormolu`](https://hackage.haskell.org/package/ormolu).
+To format all Haskell code in the project, you can use `make format` that is provided by our auxiliary Makefile.
 Furthermore, we recommend to use linting tools such as [`hlint`](https://hackage.haskell.org/package/hlint) to improve code quality.

 ### Project Structure